 What Types of Leadership Skills are Lacking in Many Church Leaders or Managers Today?

 All leaders need to grow.
 But in the pastoral world, there is a gap between what is taught in Bible college or seminary and what is needed to run a church.
 I went to one of the best seminaries I know (Princeton) and I didn’t receive one class on running a budget, leading a staff or board meeting, or developing a strategic plan.
 Fortunately, I’m seeing huge interest and growth in continuing education by and for pastors in these areas, and I’ll bet they improve in years to come.

-What types of leadership styles tend to work best when managing and operating a church?
 Which styles usually don’t work well at all?